astronomer/docs/astro/cli/develop-project.md

 - Applying changes
 - Running on-build commands

-For information about running your Astro project in a local Airflow, see [Run Airflow locally](cli/run-airflow-locally.md).
+For information about running your Astro project in a local Airflow, see [Run Apache Airflow® locally](cli/run-airflow-locally.md).

 :::tip